 Child Pornography Laws

 Child pornography involves the depiction of individuals under the age of 18 engaging in activities of a sexual nature, or engaging in lewd or erotic behavior intended to arouse or sexually gratify the audience.
 Illinois codifies its child pornography laws in 720 ILCS 5/11-20.1.
 The statute makes it illegal to engage in a number of behaviors related to the consumption, distribution, and creation of child pornography.
-Child pornography charges in Illinois include:
+Child pornography charges in include:

 - Filming, videotaping, photographing a child engaging in sexual acts, knowing the child is under the age of 18;